chris1111/My-Simple-OC-Themes/README.md

 #### Tool to resize Background images for use with OpenCanopyGenerator ➤ [Background-Resizer](https://github.com/chris1111/Background-Resizer)

-View full Video SetUp theme OC 0.7.0 ⬇︎
+View full Video SetUp theme OC 0.7.0 and Higher ⬇︎

 ### Video